GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/lectures/presentations.md

 ## Final Presentations ##
 This is the final project presentation - and will be similar to Presentation 3 (the end of Fall semester presentation).
 Introduce your project and state what problem you are solving and what your project does (stick to a few slides and max of 2 minutes to convey this).
 Next discuss how the project works: Describe the overall architecture of your project – start with brief overview of the system, technical components, what types of technologies/libraries/APIs you used and how the pieces interact.
 We recommend using videos where possible, possibly with screenshots to highlight key interactions or features.
 Total Time: 8 minutes.
 The rubric is similar to Presentation 3 - equal parts weighted on speaking skills and the content.
 We will have guests attending, and some quests will be evaluating the presentations.
   - You will have a chance to give a practice version of your final presentation in class a few weeks before the official one.
-  - You will also need to record a video version of your presentation to include with your final package.
-You can record this with Zoom or any other video/screen capture type software.

 ## Final Demo ##
 This demo must show your final end to end working system.
 It will be a sit down demo with the instruction team, and you can use your Mock Demo blueprint to walk the audience through the demo and showcase the project features.
 Expect to show the code working.
-Rubric is similar to Alpha Demo but will be weighted on how complete the system is, final features implemented, presence (or absence) of bugs in your system and technical complexity.
+Rubric is similar to Alpha Demo but will be weighted on how complete the system is, final features implemented, presence (or absence) of bugs in your system and technical/algorithmic complexity.
-  - You will do a practice version of your demo with your instructor mentor a few weeks before the official one.

 ## Final Package ##